google/exposure-notifications-server/docs/design/verification_protocol.md

 * `iss` : The issuer will be used to determine which public key(s) are valid for verification.
 This is to allow for key rotation.
-* `aud` : The audience must be as configured for this installation of the exposure notifications server.
-The operator of the exposure notifications server is the one to define this value and should be shared to all participating health authorities.
+* `aud` : The audience must be as configured for this installation of the exposure notification key server.
+The operator of the exposure notification key server is the one to define this value and should be shared to all participating health authorities.
 * `iat` : The unix timestamp at which the token was issued.